lodauria/AudioSpeedUp/README.md

 ## Description

-*AudioSpeedUp* is the open source app for Android for reproducing at different speed your audio files.
-Select a sound to play, such as WhatsApp voice notes, and select *AudioSpeedUp* from the share button.
+*Audio Speed Up* is the open source app for Android for reproducing at different speed your audio files.
+Select a sound to play, such as WhatsApp voice notes, and select *Audio Speed Up* from the share button.
 This app has been developed with non-profit intent by [Lorenzo D'Auria](https://github.com/lodauria) on an idea of [Davide Puato](https://www.youtube.com/c/stockdroid) for helping people who are to busy for listening to slow voice notes.

 _**For Italian users**: This project has been presented also in a [YouTube video](https://youtu.be/IKIYfGBtt2g)._